dyarosla/D-ECS/ecs_motivation.md

 For example, we could have a `TextureSystem` that operates on `Texture` Components.

-If we add a `Texture` Component to an Entity, that `Texture` Component will be registered with the `TextureSystem`, at which point the `TextureSystem` could load the image defined by the `Texture`'s name property.
+If we add a `Texture` Component to an Entity, that `Texture` Component will be registered with the `TextureSystem`, at which point the `TextureSystem` could load the image defined by the `Texture`'s `fileName` property.

 Note that a System operating on a Component is equivalent to a System operating on the Entity who owns that Component.
 Because Entities simply store bundles of Components, they themselves are never directly operated on.